telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiSelect.md

 If this property is not set, the control will render using the skin named "Default".
             If EnableEmbeddedSkins is set to false, the control will not render skin.

-###  Suggest `Boolean`

-If set to true the widget will automatically use the first suggestion as its value.

-###  SyncValueAndText `Boolean`
+###  TagMode `RadMultiSelectTagMode`

-When set to true the widget will automatically set selected value to the typed custom text.
-Set the option to false to clear the selected value but keep the custom text.
+The mode used to render the selected tags.
+The available modes are: - multiple - renders a tag for every selected value - single - renders only one tag that shows the number of the selected values

-###  Text `String`
+###  TagTemplate `String`

-The text of the widget used when the autoBind is set to false.
+The template used to render the tags.

+###  UniqueID `String`

+Gets the unique, hierarchically qualified identifier for the server
+            control.

 ###  ValidationGroup `String`